Yori1999/search_path/README.md

 # IMDB Search Project - Empathy Academy

+## Installing gradle
+For running the application correctly, you'll need to have gradle installed in your computer.
+To do so using SDKMAN, use the following command (notice we're using gradle v.6.4.1):

+`sdk install gradle 6.4.1`

 ## Starting ElasticSearch locally
 We're going to work with ElasticSearch locally, running it as a Docker image.
 For that we'll need Docker CE and ElasticSearch (in our examples we'll be referring to Elastic's v.7.11.1).